Michigan Porch

 Ox-Bow: the art colony on a bend of the Kalamazoo River

-It sits a short hop from the galleries and ferry crowds of downtown Saugatuck, but it feels like another world — quiet, buggy, beautiful, and almost unchanged.
-More than a hundred years on, the river still makes its slow loop, and somebody is almost certainly out on the bank with a brush, trying to get the light right.
+It sits a short hop from the galleries and ferry crowds of downtown Saugatuck.
+But it feels like another world — quiet, buggy, beautiful, and almost unchanged.
+More than a hundred years on, the river still makes its slow loop.
+And somebody is almost certainly out on the bank with a brush, trying to get the light right.

 Sources